Ear Infection (Symptoms, Causes, Home Remedies, Relief & Treatment)

 Otitis media with effusion

-It occurs when the infection goes away, but sometimes fluid sits in the middle ear for weeks.
-If the fluids not treated and remain for weeks to a month then this affect the ability to hear clearly and cause temporary hearing loss.
+This type occurs when the infection goes away, but sometimes fluid sits in the middle ear for weeks.
+If the fluids not treated and remain for weeks to a month then this affects the ability to hear clearly and cause temporary hearing loss.
 A person with this type may not experience symptoms, but a doctor will be able to mark the remaining fluid.

 Chronic suppurative otitis media

 There are a number of reasons for getting middle ear infections.
 They often generate from a prior infection of the respiratory system that spreads to the ears.
 When the eustachian tube that connects the middle ear to the pharynx is blocked, fluid will collect behind the eardrum.
 Most of the ear infection are caused by Bacteria, that will often grow in the fluid, causing pain, infection, congestion, and swelling of the nasal passages, throat and eustachian tubes.